RemyG/remyg.ovh/site/blog/_posts/2015-12-28-update-your-nikon-dslr-firmware-on-ubuntu.md

 <!--more-->

+{% include deprecated.html %}

 To update the firmware on a Linux distribution:

-- download the Windows updater (F-D750-V110W.exe) from [the Nikon download center](http://downloadcenter.nikonimglib.com/en/download/fw/157.html)
+- download the Windows updater (F-D750-V110W.exe) from *the Nikon download center*
 - extract the content of the exe file, which is actually a rar archive: `unrar e F-D750-V110W.exe`
 - copy the content of the archive (D750_0110.bin) on an SD card, and put it in the slot 1 of your camera
 - in the Setup menu of your camera, select "Firmware version" and follow the on-screen instructions to complete the firmware update